aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fonts/fontinfocollection/_index.md

 ## FontInfoCollection class

 Represents a collection of fonts used in a document.
+To learn more, visit the [Working with Fonts](https://docs.aspose.com/words/cpp/working-with-fonts/) documentation article.

 ```cpp
 class FontInfoCollection : public System::Collections::Generic::IEnumerable<System::SharedPtr<Aspose::Words::Fonts::FontInfo>>